 The Cantillon effect results in a wealth redistribution from the poor to the rich.

-The government goes to great lengths to protect their monopoly
+The government goes to great lengths to protect its monopoly

 Like E-gold in the 1990s, any competing cryptocurrency can thrive in times of peace.
 However, when sufficiently agitated, those in power will lash out to protect their interests.
 History is littered with examples.